Break a leg: Other suggested but implausible theories

+The term is also said to refer to the leg used to wind the tabs (the curtains) in the theatre.
+If you had a successful performance you were given many curtain calls.
+The term "break a leg" is said to mean break the leg of the curtain crank meaning your performance was so good they had to keep opening and shutting the curtains at the end during the curtain call (bows) that the leg would break from overuse.

 Alternative meanings

-There is an older, likely unrelated meaning of "break a leg" going back to the 17th and 18th centuries that refers to having "a bastard / natural child."
+There is an older, likely unrelated meaning of "break a leg" going back to the 17th and 18th centuries that refers to having "a bastard / natural child".

 Alternative terms

-Professional dancers do not wish each other good luck by saying "break a leg;" instead they say "Merde!", the French word for "shit".
-In turn, theater people have picked up this usage and may wish each other "merde," alone or in combination with "break a leg."
-In Spanish, the phrase is "mucha mierda," or "lots of shit."
-In Portuguese, it's "muita merda," with the same meaning.
+Professional dancers do not wish each other good luck by saying "break a leg"; instead they exclaim merde, the French word for "shit".
+In turn, theater people have picked up this usage and may wish each other merde alone or in combination with "break a leg".
+In Spanish, the phrase is mucha mierda, or "lots of shit".
+In Portuguese, it's muita merda, with the same meaning.
 This term refers to the times when carriages would take the audience to the theatre.
-A quick look to the street in front of the venue would tell if the play was successful: a lot of horse dung would mean many carriages had stopped to leave spectators.
+A quick look to the street in front of the venue would tell if the play was successful: a lot of horse dung would mean many carriages had stopped to drop off spectators.

-Opera singers use "Toi toi toi," an idiom used to ward off a spell or hex, often accompanied by knocking on wood, and onomatopoeic, spitting (or imitating the sound of spitting).
+Opera singers use Toi toi toi, an idiom used to ward off a spell or hex, often accompanied by knocking on wood, and onomatopoeic, spitting (or imitating the sound of spitting).
 Saliva traditionally was supposed to have demon-banishing powers.
-From Rotwelsch tof, from Yiddish tov ("good," derived from the Hebrew טוב and with phonetic similarities to the Old German word for "Devil").
+From Rotwelsch tof, from Yiddish tov ("good", derived from the Hebrew טוב and with phonetic similarities to the Old German word for "Devil").
 One explanation sees "toi toi toi" as the onomatopoeic rendition of spitting three times.
 Spitting three times over someone's head or shoulder is a gesture to ward off evil spirits.
 A similar-sounding expression for verbal spitting occurs in modern Hebrew as "Tfu, tfu" (here, only twice), which some say that Hebrew-speakers borrowed from Russian.